 Hanna Jansen (b.
-1992) is a Dutch fine art photographer and blogger.
+1992) is a Dutch fine art photographer.
 Growing up in a creative household she developed a passion for imagery early on in her life.
 At the age of 15 she started experimenting with photography and in 2014 she graduated from the Fine Art Photography department of ArtEZ University of the Arts in Enschede, The Netherlands.
-Throughout her years at the academy she developed a distinct personal style and line of focus.
+Since then Hanna has been working as an independent artist.

-As an artist, Hanna describes having a somewhat conflicting relationship with aesthetics.
-Visual appeal is always a big part of her work, but she emphasizes that she wants her work to be more than just visually appealing.
-In her photography she often emphasizes the vulnerable nature of the human figure and she reflects on a variety of universal human experiences such as growing up and forming relationships.
+In her staged photographic series, she investigates the human condition within our modern-day, Western society.
+Her photographs often emphasize the vulnerable nature of the human figure and her work reflects on a variety of universal human experiences such as growing up and forming relationships.
+The work is surprising in it’s visual form and tends to reference well-known concepts in imagery.
 She aims for her work to be suggestive rather than dictating the context of the work to the viewer.
 This way the viewer is partially left to his/her own associations, which contributes to the personal nature of the work.

 Say hi on: